‘The Bachelor’ Hometown Dates Spoilers: Nick’s Final Four Picks May Prove Spoilers Wrong

 Reality Steve reports that Viall travels to Texas (Rachel), Arkansas (Raven), Canada (Vanessa), and Florida (Corinne) for hometowns and after the dates, they will all meet in New York City for the rose ceremony.
 If the spoilers turn out to be correct, Nick will make a decision that will make many fans happy — he will send Corinne home.

-It’s possible that his ex, former Bachelorette Andi Dorfman helped him decide — Reality Steve states that she will make an appearance before the rose ceremony to give Nick some advice about the three girls he should choose for the overnight dates.
+It’s possible that his ex, former Bachelorette Andi Dorfman helped him decide — Reality Steve states that she will make an appearance at the rose ceremony to give Nick some advice about the three girls he should choose for the overnight dates.
 Will she also tell him not to talk about the girls he slept with in the Fantasy Suite?
 Time will tell if he will share that information on live television like he did on Andi’s season.

 According to a previous report by the Inquisitr, Nick and his final three ladies — Raven, Rachel, and Vanessa — will travel to Finland for the Fantasy Suite dates the week after hometowns where he will have to eliminate one more girl ahead of the final rose ceremony.